-Most asthma attacks start slowly, and you may notice small changes ahead of time.
+Most asthma attacks start slowly, and you may notice small changes in your child beforehand.
 These changes are called early warning signs.
-You can often stop an attack or make it less severe if you start treatment when you see these signs.
-Talk with the doctor about what to do when your child has any of these early warning signs:
+You can often stop an attack or make it less severe if you start treatment when you see early warning signs.
+Talk with your doctor about what you should do when your child has early warning signs.
+Some common warning signs are:

 - Mild coughing

 - Itchy or sore throat

 - Runny or stuffy nose

 - Itchy or watery eyes

+- Headache